-Since the report, fans and celebrities have shown an outpouring of support for Union, and the SAG-AFTRA labor union just initiated a formal investigation into her firing.
-Here’s everything you need to know about Union’s time on AGT, the racist joke from Jay Leno that she witnessed, how producers told her her hair was “too black,” and the investigation.
+Since the Variety report, fans and celebrities have shown an outpouring of support for Union, and the SAG-AFTRA labor union initiated a formal investigation into her firing.
+Here’s everything you need to know about Union’s time on AGT, the racist joke from Jay Leno that she witnessed, how her hair was deemed “too Black,” the investigation, and how fellow AGT employees like Heidi Klum have invalidated her experience.

 Gabrielle Union’s Contract